 Beans are one of the most popular vegetable plants to grow in a home garden.
 They are pretty easy to grow and don’t have a ton of pest problems.
 Many types can thrive in less than ideal soil too.
-The typical bush style green bean grows really well in Florida until summer comes.
+The typical bush green bean grows really well in Florida except in the warmest months.
 You’ll have better luck with pole beans – they handle the heat and humidity better.
 There are a number of different varieties of beans that will do really well.

 If you are looking for a quick growing shrub or hedge, you can plant pigeon peas, also known as gandules.
 These small trees are actually really pretty plants, blooming with yellow flowers from about November-February.
 We’ve had a few get up to 12 feet tall without any pruning, but we use them in the gardens for chop and drop to build the soil.